Great Northern Heating and Air

 Why Not Just Open the Windows?

-While opening windows to let in fresh air is a good practice, it's not always practical or feasible.
+While opening windows to let in fresh air can be a good practice, it's not always practical or feasible.
 Weather conditions like rain or smoke from forest fires can make it impossible to ventilate your home naturally.
 Additionally, security concerns may prevent you from leaving windows open, especially when you're not at home or during the night.

 That's why a well-designed and properly installed ventilation system is essential for maintaining optimal indoor air quality.
 Not only does it help in filtering out pollutants and bringing in fresh air, but it also has the added benefits of reducing dust accumulation and eliminating lingering odors from cooking or other activities.